▣ Looking back in History

 Canada in the Korean War

-Canada's greatest contribution to Korea's development was through the 26,791 Canadian troops who stood shoulder-to-shoulder with South Koreans over the course of the Korean War (1950-1953).
-Canada dispatched the 3rd largest number of soldiers among UN countries and this represents one of Canada's most significant military engagements of the 20th century.
-516 Canadians died in action; 379 were laid to rest in the UN cemetery in Korea.
+Amongst the UN participating countries in the Korean War (1950-53), Canada dispatched the 3rd largest contingent–a total of 26,791 soldiers; this represented one of Canada's most significant military engagements in the latter half of the 20th century.
+Sadly, in the end, 516 Canadians died in action; 379 were laid to rest in the UN cemetery located in Busan, Korea.

 50th Anniversary of Diplomatic Relations